GenIE: Generative Information Extraction: Results

 \subsection{Disentangling the Errors}

 The task of cIE, explicitly or implicitly, encompasses NER, NEL and RC as its subtasks.
 Failure in any of them directly translates to failure on the original task.
 Therefore, to effectively compare different cIE models and accurately characterize their behavior, we need to evaluate their performance on each of the subtasks.
-This experiment analyzes the output predictions and provides a quantitative estimate of the error induced on the maximum attainable recall.

 The separation of responsibility between the pipeline components leads to a natural error attribution for the SotA pipeline model.
 To estimate the NER error, we take the entity mentions predicted by the NER component and compare them with the corresponding mentions of the constituent entities of the output triplets.
 All triplets that concern an entity whose mention was not retrieved by the NER component are considered erroneous.
-We differentiate between two settings: i) exact, which requires that the generated mention exactly matches the target mention; and ii) partial, for which any overlap between the generated and the target triplet is sufficient.
-The NEL error is calculated similarly by considering the output of the NEL component and comparing the linked entities to those in the output triplets.
+We differentiate between two settings: (i) exact, which requires that the generated mention exactly matches the target mention; and (ii) partial, for which any overlap between the generated and the target triplet is sufficient.
+The NEL error is calculated by considering the output of the NEL component and comparing the linked entities to those in the output triplets.
 Again, all of the triplets that concern an incorrectly linked entity are considered erroneous.
 Finally, for the pipeline, every correctly predicted relation label translates to a correctly extracted triplet.
-Therefore, we calculate the RC error using the cIE definition of recall given in \Secref{sec:perf_metrics}.
+Therefore, we calculate the RC error using the cIE definition of recall given in Appendix~\ref{sec:perf_metrics}.